 Root Canal Treatment Can Save an Infected Tooth

 Dr. Byron J. Nordhus can save an infected tooth with virtually pain-free root canal treatment.
 At his state-of-the-art practice in Wichita, KS, Dr. Nordhus performs this restorative dentistry treatment using sophisticated tools and techniques to clean, sterilize, and seal your damaged tooth.
 Once your tooth is fitted with a custom dental crown, it can function as normal and look completely natural.
 Dr. Nordhus also offers special bleaching following a root canal for improved aesthetics.
-To learn more, or to schedule an appointment, contact our friendly staff today.
+To learn more, or to schedule an appointment, contact our friendly team today.

 Root canal treatment has a success rate greater than 95 percent.